 The company inspires people to take an active role in their memorial plan.
 Lyrical Gypsy read countless requests from family members and friends to their loved ones asking to become art once they pass away.

-My favorite request came from a twin sister.
-She decided to hold onto her deceased brother’s ashes until she passes.
-Then, they’ll become art together.
+One of my favorite requests came from a twin sister.
+She decided to hold deceased brother’s ashes until she passes.
+Then they’ll become art together.
 It was really beautiful to read some of the memorial wishes.